 More importantly, they were taking action.

-They became active participants in talking about the same things that influencers talked about–creating web pages, mobile experiences, videos, social content, and even earned media.
-This is really what drove their digital transformation strategy.
+They became active participants in the same things influencers talked about–creating web pages, mobile experiences, videos, social content, and even earned media.
+This is really what drove their digital strategy.

 They were incorporating influencer intelligence into their brand storytelling, and 10-15 years later, they are reaping the benefits of doing so.